croaky/blog/articles/go/sqlite.md

 # go / sqlite

-I use SQLite in single-process Go web servers when I have modest traffic requirements and operational simplicity matters more than other factors.
+I use SQLite in Go web servers when I have modest requirements and operational simplicity matters more than other factors.

 ## Setup

-I use [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite) as my database driver.
+I use [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite) as a database driver.
-It is a pure Go implementation with no CGo dependencies, reducing cross-compilation issues.
+It has no CGo dependencies,
+reducing cross-compilation issues.

 ```bash